stishy/burp-security-headers-checker/README.md

 # Burp Security Headers Checker
 Super simple Burp Suite extension adding passive scanner checks for missing security headers in server responses.
-Adjusted the code to only report the issue once if mulitples web pages have missing X-Frame-Options.
-The issue will only report once at the base URL and not the subpage.
+Adjusted the code to only report the issue once with the request and response then for any pages thereafter record the path but drop the request and response to minimize evidence for report generation.
+The idea is most of data in the request and response is useless for the enduser as long as they see one example and have the path to the other pages they will be able to action on the output.
+Additionally the 400, 500 status pages with different findings was just merged with the same findings to keep the same naming convention.

 Headers checked:
 * Content-Security-Policy (CSP)